vitsiozo/ARC/Readme.md

       cot_few_shot when CoT was used

 5) **log_obj_output** Directory
    Contains the logs of all the test that were performed using the object-based encodings.

+6) **utils** Directory
+   contains various utilities for generating plots and figures, task extractions, conversions and various other tests.